gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScanner.md

 ```

 ### -Profile
-Specifies that the scanner uses a customized database name for its configuration.
-If this parameter is not specified, the default database name for the scanner is AIPScanner_\<computer_name>.
-When you specify a profile name, the database name for the scanner changes to AIPScanner_\<profile>.
+Specifies that the scanner uses a named database name for its configuration.
+If this parameter is not specified for the scanner from the classic client, the default database name for the scanner is AIPScanner_\<computer_name>.
+When you specify a profile name, this database name changes to AIPScanner_\<profile_name>.

+For the scanner from the unified labeling client, which must be installed with a profile name, the database name created is AIPScannerUL_\<profile_name>.

 If the database doesn't exist when the scanner is installed, the Install-AIIPScanner command creates it.